ErikBcd/sc-penguins-cpp/README.md

 # sc-penguins-cpp
-A client-library for the Software Challenge 2022, written in C++
+A client-library for the Software Challenge, written in C++ Originally used for the Saison in 2020/23, but can be used if this game comes back at a later point.

+If you are interested in the Software Challenge, take a look at our [Website](https://software-challenge.de)!

 ## Disclaimer
-This project is still not entirely finished.
-The client is able to fully play games without crashing, but various functions are not yet implemented or tested fully!
-If you run into issues, please write an issue or contact me on Discord (Estugon#3234).
+If you run into issues, please write an issue or contact me on Discord (@Estugon).

 ## Dependencies:
  * Boost